 Peace Arch Park is a park straddling the International Boundary between the United States and Canada at the extreme western end of the main contiguous section of the two countries' land border, where it reaches Semiahmoo Bay of Puget Sound on the continent's Pacific Coast.
 There is a detached section of the land border a few kilometers (miles) west on the Point Roberts peninsula.
 The park is at the Peace Arch Border Crossing (also known as the Douglas Border Crossing), where Highway 99 in British Columbia and Interstate 5 in Washington State meet.This international park consists of the Peace Arch State Park on the United States side of the border and the Peace Arch Provincial Park on the Canadian side of the border.HistoryThe Peace Arch, dedicated in 1921, was the first such structure in the world.
 It was built on the International Boundary between Canada and the United States to commemorate the lasting peace between the two countries.
 The Canadian side was established as a provincial park on November 7, 1939.Peace Arch monumentThe park is notable for the Peace Arch.
 The northern portion is about 9 hectares (22 acres) and is managed by the British Columbia Ministry of Environment.
 The southern portion is about 8.1 hectares (20 acres) and is managed by the Washington State Parks and Recreation Commission.
-Visitors to the park are free to explore the entire park on both sides of the actual physical border, but should not cross the boundary of the park to enter the adjacent country without being cleared to enter by the respective customs authority.Use our Blaine trip generator to add Peace Arch State Park and other attractions to your Blaine vacation plans.
+Visitors to the park are free to explore the entire park on both sides of the actual physical border, but should not cross the boundary of the park to enter the adjacent country without being cleared to enter by the respective customs authority.Add Peace Arch State Park to your Blaine travel itinerary, and discover new vacation ideas by using our Blaine trip builder site .

 Create an itinerary including Peace Arch State Park